ranchobiosciences/LLMpistoia/biomix/readme.md

-Updating biomix test-set to work with OT data
+# Updating BioMix test-set to work with OpenTargets data

 The script `biomix_check_compatibility.R` checks compatibility of biomix test-set (https://huggingface.co/datasets/kg-rag/BiomixQA) with data in KG.